StevenBlack/vocab/README.md

 ### scarify
 To make superficial cuts or scratches.
-Certain African and Latin American tribes scarify their faces and bodies for decoration.
-The word can also be used in a figurative sense to mean making small insults, wounding with words.
-"The children scarified the new kid in the class by teasing him mercilessly about the way he dressed."

 ### scatology
-The study of or excessive interest in excrement or obscenity, such as the works of William S. Burroughs or Laurence Sterne.
+The study of or excessive interest in excrement or obscenity.

 ### schwa
 The upside-down e glyf.
-It denotes the sound similar to eh, as in about, edible, circus.

 ### scintilla